google/WebFundamentals/src/site/tools/setup/devtools.markdown

 The Web Starter Kit does it all: watches for changes, optmizes files, builds your site, and reloads the browser live.
+Follow the instructions in the
+<a href="https://developers.google.com/web/fundamentals/tools/setup/setup_kit.html">next guide</a>
-The next guide provides step-by-step instructions on how to set up and Web Starter Kit.
+to set up the Web Starter Kit.

 {% include modules/remember.liquid title="Note" list=page.notes.grunt %}

 ## Set up emulation and debugging tools

-Set up debugging tools for multiple devices at the start of your project;
-don't wait.
+Don't put off debugging your site across multiple projects.
 A very simple first step is to set up a device emulator that integrates with debugging tools.
 Using a device emulator,